ThugsFinance/cloiinkcoin.com/src/content/glossary/index.md

 ### faucet {#faucet}

-A service carried out via [smart contract](#smart-contract) that dispenses funds in the form of free test ether that can be used on a testnet.
+A service carried out via [smart contract](#smart-contract) that dispenses funds in the form of free test Cloiink that can be used on a testnet.

 <DocLink to="/developers/docs/networks/#testnet-faucets" title="Testnet Faucets" />